ChairOfStructuralMechanicsTUM/Mechanics_Apps/Zugversuch/README.md

 # Tensile Testing App / Zugversuch App

-Prototype of a WebApp demonstrating Tensile Testing via Bokeh for the lectures at the Chair of Structrural Mechnaics, Prof. Müller, TUM (Technische Universität München).
+Prototype of a WebApp demonstrating Tensile Testing via Bokeh for the lectures at the Chair of Structural Mechanics, Prof. Müller, TUM (Technische Universität München).

 ## To Do